steventang26/BST260-Final-Project/README.md

 Next, we recommend you look at the Support Vector Regression file that includes some additional exploratory analysis, as well as SVR models for a continuous and dichotomous outcome.
 This can be found in "XB_MLsection.Rmd"

 Finally, we recommend you look at the Random Forest analysis that explores similar models as the SVR using a different Machine Learning method.
+Since this method yieled the most success in predicting the outcome, we used it to compare the pre-vaccine introduction datat to the full data set.
 This can be found in "Yu Fu Random Forest.Rmd"

 ### TL/DR